lh9171338/Dijkstra/README.md

 # 1. Introduction
->>This depository is a ROS package of Dijkstra algorithm.
+>>This repository is a ROS package of Dijkstra algorithm.

 # 2. Usage
 ## 2.1 Subscribed Topics